Vale of Pickering: History and settlement

 Building materials vary from soft limestones and sandstones to harder gritstones.
 The steep slopes of the roofs suggests that the older buildings had thatch coverings but these have been mostly replaced by red pantiles.

 Economy

 The market towns of Helmsley, Kirkbymoorside, Pickering and Malton are the largest centres of population in the Ryedale District with about half of the population living there.
 The eastern part of the area is dominated by the influence of Scarborough.

-Each of the market towns within the Ryedale District has areas set aside for industrial use and small firms engaged in light industry and the service industries occupy these.
+Each of the market towns within the former district of Ryedale has areas set aside for industrial use and small firms engaged in light industry and the service industries occupy these.
 The largest employer in the district is the Malton Bacon Factory, employing more than 2,000 people.
 Other businesses generally employ less than 25 people.

-In the Scarborough Borough area of the Vale of Pickering a small industrial estate is located at Hunmanby.
+In the Borough of Scarborough's area of the Vale of Pickering, a small industrial estate is located at Hunmanby.
 The main source of employment in the vale is agriculture with tourism and retailing in the market towns and near to the coast.

+Transport

+The east–west-orientated main roads (A64 and A170) in the vale follow the shoreline of the glacial lake, which formed in the vale after the last ice age.
+The main A169 road crosses the vale in a north–south direction, joining the market towns of Malton and Pickering.
+At the eastern edge of the vale the A165 carries traffic along a north–south coastal route through Scarborough.
+The York to Scarborough rail line crosses the eastern part of the vale linking York and Malton to Scarborough, and the coastal rail line links Scarborough to Filey, Bridlington and Hull.
+There is a heritage railway from Pickering to Grosmont with connections to Whitby, which operates steam and old diesel engines in the tourist seasons.

+Administratively, the Vale of Pickering lies wholly in the North Yorkshire unitary authority area.